zwishenzug/stable-diffusion/README.md

 ```
 --benchmark
 ```
 Instructs pytorch to do some benchmarking during the first iteration to try and find the fastest calculation methods.
 The first iteration will be slower but generally the next iterations will be faster, so it's useful for longer runs.
 It's also reported that this can resolve the issue on 16xx cards where images come out green or black.
+NOTE: This mode can use more vram.
 ```
 python scripts/txt2img.py --benchmark
 ```